NilDigit/Granblue-Raid-Finder-Viramate-Userscript/README.md

 [gbf-raidfinder.aikats.us](bf-raidfinder.aikats.us), [gbf-raidfinder.la-foret.me](https://gbf-raidfinder.la-foret.me/)

-**This tool made for learn about how to communicate between two chrome extension.
+**This tool made for learn about how to communicate with chrome extension with userscript.
 Developer will not take any responsibility.
 From usage results**